Segment Routing: a Comprehensive Survey of Research Activities, Standardization Efforts and Implementation Results: Conclusion

+The review of SR implementations has highlighted the maturity of open source solutions based on Linux kernel and VPP.
+Both Linux and VPP, widely used by the research and developer community, allow the easy deployment of a virtual SR playground.
+As part of our survey activity we have also reported our vision and our experience in terms of lessons learned and future research topics.

-We hope that this tutorial and survey work will raise the attention of the research community on the Segment Routing technology and motivate new researchers to join the development of new use cases and the standardization efforts.
-We have anticipated new challenges and future topics earlier in this section which can be picked as starting points.
+We hope that this tutorial and survey work will draw further attention from the research community to Segment Routing technology and motivate new researchers to join the development of new use cases and standardization efforts.
+We have anticipated future research directions which can be taken as starting points.

+New versions of this survey will be available at \cite{ventre2019survey}.
 Moreover, we strongly encourage the community to provide feedback and updates as new research works and SR deployments come out and technology evolves.
-For this reason we have created a public repository \footnote{https://github.com/netgroup/sr-survey}, where interested people can contribute and update this documentation.
+For this reason we have created a public repository\footnote{https://github.com/netgroup/sr-survey}, where interested researchers can contribute and update this documentation.